Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Hyperkination

-The non-standard expansion history opens the door for new phenomenology.
-For one, it changes the matching between scales in the early and late universe so that, with a long period of kination, the CMB scales exit the Hubble radius approximately 60--70 e-folds before the end of inflation instead of the standard 50--60, see e.g. \cite{Liddle:2003as, Dimopoulos:2020pas} This affects the inflationary model building.
-In addition, the spectrum of primordial GWs is altered in ways that are sensitive to the length of hyperkination.
+All in all, the CMB scales exit the Hubble radius approximately 60--65 e-folds before the end of inflation instead of the standard 50--60, see e.g.~\cite{Dimopoulos:2020pas,Liddle:2003as}.
+This affects inflationary model building, although the effects are mitigated with respect to the standard kination scenario.
+In addition, the spectrum of primordial GWs is altered in ways that are sensitive to the duration of hyperkination.